Where to sell your handmade soap

 Can you think of why this would be the wrong thing to do?

-- Allergies is the first that comes to mind to me – I have allergies and if I was given a bar of soap with no label – it would be thrown in the garbage.
+- Allergies are the first that comes to mind to me – I have allergies and if I was given a bar of soap with no label – it would be thrown in the garbage.

-- In most places the Health Authorities require all soap to be labelled with ingredients as well as where the soap was made.
+- In most places, the Health Authorities require all soap to be labelled with ingredients as well as where the soap was made.

 - Repeat customers.
 If you have a label your customers will have the information they need to contact you.